civo/docs/content/docs/machine-learning/creating-a-kubeflow-cluster.md

 The hourly/monthly slider for the pricing is purely to show the pricing equivalent at different time scales.
 All Civo resources are billed hourly.
 [Read more about billing](../account/billing.md).

 :::tip
-The minimum size for a managed Kubeflow cluster is the small size which might seem like a lot of resources but are required to run Kubeflow optimally due to its resource requirements.
+The minimum size for a managed Kubeflow cluster is the *small* size, which has the minimal resources required to run Kubeflow optimally due to its system requirements.
 :::

 ### Firewall

-You can create a new firewall along with creating this Kubeflow Cluster, or choose from an existing one if present in the network.
-Read more about firewalls on Civo.
+You can create a new firewall along with creating this Kubeflow cluster, or choose from an existing one if present in the network.
+[Read more about firewalls on Civo](../networking/firewalls.md).

 ### Network

 The [private network](../networking/private-networks.md) for the Kubeflow Cluster to be situated in.
-You can choose from the default network for your account, or if you have created networks prior to creating this Kubeflow Cluster, you can choose from one of them.
+You can choose from the default network for your account in the current region, or if you have created networks prior to creating this Kubeflow Cluster, you can choose one of them.

-### Creating your Kubeflow Cluster
+### Creating your Kubeflow cluster

-When you are satisfied with your initial Kubeflow Cluster configuration, you can click "**Create**" and be directed to the Kubeflow Cluster's dashboard page.
+When you are satisfied with your initial Kubeflow cluster configuration, you can click "**Create**" and be directed to the Kubeflow Cluster's dashboard page.
 It will take a moment to become active, and you will be shown the status throughout as it builds:

 ![A Civo KF Cluster in the process of being built](images/kf-building.png)
 </TabItem>

 <TabItem value="cli" label="Civo CLI">

-## Creating an instance using the Civo CLI
+## Creating a KubeFlow cluster using the Civo CLI

-You can create a Civo instance on the command-line by running the `civo kfcluster create` command, with optional parameters.
+You can create a Kubeflow cluster on the command line by running the `civo kfcluster create` command, with optional parameters.

 :::tip

-You can view the instance creation options available on the Civo CLI by running:
+You can view the cluster creation options available on the Civo CLI by running:

 ```bash
 civo kfcluster create --help